BOC-3 filing inside the FMCSA 20-day filing window

 My OP-1 was just accepted - when do I file the BOC-3?

 Right now.
-The 21-day FMCSA vetting window starts the day OP-1 is accepted, and the BOC-3 is one of three things that must clear before the window closes for authority to activate.
-Filing during the first week of the window gives the FMCSA L&I system time to index the BOC-3 and gives your insurer time to file the BMC-91.
-If the BOC-3 isn't on file by day 21, the window closes without activating.
+Under 49 CFR 365.109T, the BOC-3 and your evidence of insurance must be on file within 20 days of the application notice publishing in the FMCSA Register, and FMCSA lists 20-25 business days of processing for new applicants.
+Filing during the first week gives the FMCSA L&I system time to index the BOC-3 and gives your insurer time to file the BMC-91.
+If the BOC-3 isn't on file by day 20, FMCSA finishes its vetting without activating your authority.

 The application stays in PENDING status.
 The FMCSA does not auto-revoke the application - it just does not activate the authority.
 The applicant has to file the BOC-3, then the authority typically activates within 24-48 hours of FMCSA L&I reflecting the BOC-3 plus the insurance filings.
 There is no FMCSA fee for filing the BOC-3 late.